Admissions Deadline Extended

 Admissions Deadlines

-- August 15 (Spring)
+- October 15 (Spring)

-- February 1 (Fall)
+- July 1 (Fall)

 To be admitted to a graduate program, you must apply to the EAHR department and Texas A&M University.

-Degree: Master’s in Educational Human Resource Development
+Degree: M.S. in Educational Human Resource Development

 Emphasis: Workforce, Adult, & Lifelong Education (WALE)